 - Consumers looking to integrate herbal medicine and wellness principles into their life for personal health and well-being.

-Specifically, graduates from the Master of Science in Herbal Medicine program will be able to:
+Specifically, graduates of the Master of Science in Herbal Medicine program will:

 - Evaluate current herbal research to provide evidence-based practical and protocol models for herbal medicine both in healthcare settings and in industry.